LT Hoisington- Pottery

 Mavis Liggett- Oil Painting

-Mavis is a graphic designer as well as a professional oil painter.
+Mavis is a graphic designer and a professional oil painter.
 She is the owner of Nuclear Catfish Fine Art & Graphic Design and has enjoyed a successful career as a graphic artist for over 20 years.
 She has a BFA in Printmaking from the University of Connecticut where she specialized in intaglio and stone lithography.
 Her paintings have been exhibited locally, regionally and internationally and also reside in over a dozen private collections.
 Mavis was a board member of Art Alliance for several years and chair of the board from 2010-2013.

 Tristin Miller- Drawing & Painting

 Tristin Miller has been involved with the Art Alliance since she took her first painting and drawing class there in 2000 as a high school student.
-She later went on to receive a BFA in Painting & Drawing from UNCG and has been teaching Youth Art classes, Adult Beginning Drawing, and PAGE by PAGE: Building the Sketchbook Habit workshop since 2012.
+She later went on to receive a BFA in Painting & Drawing from UNCG and has been teaching Youth Art classes, Adult Beginning Drawing, and PAGE by PAGE: Building the Sketchbook Habit Workshop since 2012.
 Miller’s work has been shown locally and regionally.
 “RULE SIX: Nothing is a mistake.
 There’s no win and no fail, there’s only make.” – John Cage

 Jack Stratton- Drawing & Watercolor